 Tab Name Information Displayed Step Output This tab lists each step that has been executed, its exit code, and any informational messages that it has generated.
 If this tab says "No Steps have started running," this means that the workflow has started but no steps have been executed.
 Step Errors This tab shows you any errors that occurred during the workflow execution.
 Step Header This tab is only applicable for Script steps, where it displays data using the steplog.print_header function.
-Connector Output This tab displays information about the interaction between HP DMA and your server management tool.
+Connector Output This tab displays information about the interaction between HP DMA and HP Server Automation.
 It also displays output (stdout) from the HP DMA client on the target server.
-Connector Errors This tab shows you any errors that occur in the interaction between HP DMA and your server management tool.
+Connector Errors This tab shows you any errors that occur in the interaction between HP DMA and HP Server Automation.
 It also displays errors (stderr) from the HP DMA client on the target server.